albertattard/presentation-layered-jar/assets/demo/Demo 1 - README.md

       FROM adoptopenjdk:8u262-b10-jre-hotspot
       ```

-   1. Create a directory where the application will be copied to
+   1. Creates a directory where the application will be copied to

       ```dockerfile
       WORKDIR /opt/app